KyrenMarunate/restaurant-menu-page-noirbistro/README.md

 ## 📖 Usage Instructions

 ### Basic Setup
-1. Download the HTML file
+1. Create files and folders according to given file structure below
-2. Open in web browser
+2. Open the project in VS Code Run it
 3. No additional setup required

 ### Development